La femme et le TGV: Synopsis

 In the morning she discovers a letter from Bruno under the door.
-He writes that he is sorry he missed her, that he will miss seeing her as he passes by and that he is leaving by train from Zurich later that morning.
+He writes that he is sorry he missed her, that he will miss seeing her as he passes by and that he is leaving by train from Zürich later that morning.
 Elise gets on her bicycle and races to meet him.
-Although she bikes fast enough to create a breeze, on the outside of town she realizes she will not make it to Zurich on time.
+Although she bikes fast enough to create a breeze, on the outside of town she realizes she will not make it to Zürich on time.
 She runs into Jacques who gives her a ride in his automobile.
 Elise, still in her nightgown, races through the train station but gets to the platform just as the doors have been closed, leaving her visibly disappointed.
 But Bruno, sitting in a passenger car, spots her and calls her name, banging on the window of the train.
 She finally sees him, but then notices his child, sitting next to him, as the train departs.
 Jacques comforts her.
 Back in town, Elise's bakery, after a closure for remodeling, reopens to a large crowd, with Jacques hired to help.
 Elise reflects on the experience and realizes that it has given her renewed desire to reengage with life.

 In the epilogue, video is shown of the real woman on whom the story is based.